 AIA Staff Liaison: Angie McKinley

-Meeting Date: First Thursday of the Month 8 a.m., AIA Minnesota Conference Room
+Meeting Date: Second Tuesday of each month at 8 a.m., AIA Minnesota Conference Room

 Perpich Center for the Arts

 This was the third year that AIS has worked with Perpich Center for Arts Education (PCAE), planning and presenting a nine week introduction course on Architecture to 15 high school juniors focused on various disciplines of arts education.